International Committee of the Red Cross

-The International Committee of the Red Cross (Note: Comité International de la Croix-Rouge, Comité Internacional de la Cruz Roja) (ICRC) is a humanitarian organization based in Geneva, Switzerland, and is a three-time Nobel Prize laureate.
+The International Committee of the Red Cross (Note: Comité International de la Croix-Rouge, Comité Internacional de la Cruz Roja) (ICRC) is a humanitarian aid organization based in Geneva, Switzerland, and is a three-time Nobel Prize laureate.
 The organization has played an instrumental role in the development of rules of war and promoting humanitarian norms.
+An international non-governmental organization, it has responsibility for promoting and ensuring respect for the four 1949 Geneva Conventions for the Protection of War Victims: the Convention for the Amelioration of the Wounded and Sick in Armed Forces in the Field; the Convention for the Amelioration of the Condition of the Wounded, Sick, and Shipwrecked Members of Armed Forces at Sea; The Convention relative to the Treatment of Prisoners of War; and the Convention relative to the Protection of Civilian Persons in Time of War.

 State parties (signatories) to the Geneva Convention of 1949 and its Additional Protocols of 1977 (Protocol I, Protocol II) and 2005 have given the ICRC a mandate to protect victims of international and internal armed conflicts.
-Such victims include war wounded persons, prisoners, refugees, civilians, and other non-combatants.
+Such victims include war wounded persons, prisoners, refugees, and non-combatants, including civilians.
+Thus, there has been a close relationship between the ICRC and the development of the law of war, also known as international humanitarian law.

 The ICRC is part of the International Red Cross and Red Crescent Movement, along with the International Federation of Red Cross and Red Crescent Societies (IFRC) and 191 National Societies.
 It is the oldest and most honoured organization within the movement and one of the most widely recognized organizations in the world, having won three Nobel Peace Prizes (in 1917, 1944, and 1963).